Yvette Ayotte – 204Starting from $139 per night

 The Prince of Wales – 208Starting from $179 per night

 In 1860, the Prince of Wales (who would later become King Edward VII of England) came to lay the first stone of the future Parliament Buildings in Ottawa.
 The British Hotel, which was then the most luxurious hotel in the region, organized a ball in the Prince’s honour.
 Afterwards, the Prince gave a speech from the balcony of this very room to the eager citizens gathered outside.
 A room fit for a king, the Prince of Wales executive suite offers a unique balance between traditional beauty and modern luxury.
-Overlooking the Ottawa River and Old Aylmer’s heritage district, this open-concept room is fitted with a king-sized bed as well as a sleeper sofa, luxurious bathroom with a soaker tub and walk-in shower, and a working electric fireplace set within the original 19th-century stone hearth.
+Overlooking the Ottawa River and Old Aylmer’s heritage district, this open-concept room is fitted with a king-sized bed as well as a sleeper sofa, luxurious bathroom with a soaker tub and walk-in shower.

 Tchorewski – 201Starting from $179 per night